Golden Asparagus Matzo Brei Quiche

-3 tablespoons unsalted butter, olive oil, or margarine
+3 tbsp. butter (unsalted, olive oil, or margarine)

 8 medium spears asparagus

-1 cup grated cheddar cheese or cottage cheese, if desired, (but this makes this a dairy dish)
+1 c. grated cheddar cheese or cottage cheese (if desired the cheese addition makes this a dairy dish)

 Steam the asparagus.
 Cool, then drain and dice.
 Mince the artichokes and mix in a bowl with the asparagus.

-Line a ceramic (no removable bottom) quiche pan with a smear of margarine and a dusting of matzoh meal.
+Line a ceramic (no removable bottom) quiche pan with a smear of butter (oil or margarine) and a dusting of matzo meal.
 Place on a parchment lined baking sheet.

-In a medium skillet, heat the butter or oil and sauce the scallions or onions to soften, but not color, about 10 minutes.
-Preheat oven to 350 F.
+In a medium skillet, heat the butter (or oil) and lightly saute' the scallions or onions to soften (about 10 minutes).
+Preheat oven to 350 degrees F.

-Meanwhile, in a large bowl, crumble the matzoh sheets and then cover the matzoh meal with warm water (just to barely cover the matzoh) and let stand 3 minutes.
+Meanwhile, in a large bowl, crumble the matzo sheets and then cover the matzo meal with warm water (barely cover the matzo) and let stand 3 minutes.
 Drain excess water.
-Blend eggs into the soaked matzoh, and then add in the vegetables; season with salt and pepper.
-(Add cheese now if using).
+Blend eggs into the soaked matzo and then add in the vegetables; season with salt and pepper (add cheese now if using).

 Spoon mixture out into quiche pan.
-Brush top with some melted margarine, butter or a bit of olive oil.
-Bake until bubbling and slightly golden on top, about 30-40 minutes.
+Brush top with some melted butter (margarine) or a bit of olive oil.
+Bake until bubbling and slightly golden on top, about 30 to 40 minutes.

-What a brilliant idea – using a matzoh brei concept and relaunching it in a quiche approach.
-It is Passover, gone sophisticated.
+What a brilliant idea – using a matzo brei concept and presenting it in a quiche approach.
+It is Passover gone sophisticated.
 This is good hot or cold, as a main dish or as part of a luncheon.
 Adding cheese makes it a dairy dish but offers a lovely variation.

 Marcy Goldman - Marcy's Kosher Cuisine